-When most people think of a Hawaiian road trip, the Road to Hana on Maui. probably comes to mind.
-While the Road to Hana is an excellent drive (and I highly recommend you drive it if you’re visiting Maui), there are plenty of scenic drives to take on all the Hawaiian Islands, especially Oahu.
+When most people think of a Hawaiian road trip, the Road to Hana on Maui probably comes to mind.
+While the Road to Hana is an excellent drive (and I highly recommend you drive it if you’re visiting Maui), there are plenty of scenic roadways on all of the Hawaiian Islands, especially Oahu.

 If you decide to rent a car versus taking a bus tour, you can save a lot of money (an average rental is around $40/day on Turo, a bus tour on average costs around $100).
 Also, you have the freedom to go wherever you want, when you want.

 Driving around Oahu’s coast is not only scenic, it’s also fun!
 There are so many places to stop for a bite to eat or a quick dip in the ocean.
 Also, most people in Hawaii drive with aloha, making your driving experience much more enjoyable.

 There are too many popular sites to list in this article, but I’ll recommend my favorite stops to sightsee on Oahu, from Waikiki to North Shore!

 1. Diamond Head Lookout